joeldrapper/strict_ivars/README.md

 gem "strict_ivars", require: false
 ```

 Now the gem is installed, you should require and initialize the gem as early as possible in your boot process.
-Ideally, this should be right after bootsnap.
+Ideally, this should be right after bootsnap is set up.
 In Rails, this will be in your `boot.rb` file.

 ```ruby
 require "strict_ivars"

 StrictIvars.init(include: ["#{Dir.pwd}/**/*"])
 ```

+## Uninstall

+Becuase Strict Ivars only ever makes your code safer, you can always back out without anything breaking.

+To uninstall Strict Ivars, first remove the require and initialization code from wherever you added it and then remove the gem from your `Gemfile`.
+If you were using Bootsnap, there’s a good chance it cached some pre-processed code with the instance variable read guards in it.
+To clear this, you’ll need to delete your bootsnap cache, which should be in `tmp/cache/bootsnap`.